sergicanet9/go-datadog/README.md

 # go-datadog

 Backend web application built with the **Go** programming language.
-The application exposes two simple RESTful endpoints and is instrumented with **Datadog Agent** to provide comprehensive monitoring.
+It exposes two simple RESTful endpoints and is instrumented with **Datadog Agent** to provide comprehensive monitoring.

 ---